AbdulhakeemAdekunle/laravel-php-deploy-on-LAMP/README.md

 **Install Composer:** Composer helps us to manage dependencies in a Laravel project.
 I intentionally decided to move into the `/usr/bin` directory because it is a common location to put command line executables.
 You can install it without moving into the `/usr/bin` directory.
  `cd /usr/bin && sudo apt install -y composer`

 **Move into /var/www/, the document root for apache:** Apache loads is documents from the `/var/www/html` directory.
-In the directory, there is an `index.html` file (Apache2 Default page) So I want to create a new directory for my Laravel project in `/var/www/` directory, and in that same directory is where I will clone the laravel project from github.
+In the directory, there is an `index.html` file (Apache2 Default page), So I want to create a new directory for my Laravel project in `/var/www/` directory, and inside that same directory is where I will clone the laravel project from github.
  `mkdir /var/www/laravel`

 **Clone the laravel git repository**